PrairieLearn/PrairieLearn/doc/devElements.md

 Any global resources will map to the url `/javascripts/[filename]`.
 Non-global resources will map to the url `/pl/static/elements/[filename]`; PrairieLearn will serve any CSS or JS files in `question-servers/elements/` at that url.
+In the above example, the file is located at `question-servers/elements/pl_my_element.css`, and it will be served at `/pl/static/elements/pl_my_element.css`.